Making the most of losing your job

 Being able to discuss hobbies and new skills in job interviews will also demonstrate your self-discipline and focus.

-Being unemployed is an incredibly scary prospect.
-After all, most of us spend the majority of our waking time working, travelling to or from work, getting ready for work, and so on.
+Being unemployed can be an incredibly scary prospect.
+After all, most of us spend most of our waking time working, travelling to or from work, and getting ready for work.
 What do we do when there’s suddenly no more work?
 How do we find another job (or another pool of clients, or a new pool of customers) when so many other people are after the very same thing?
 And when our previous skills might be irrelevant?

-The key to surviving unemployment is to maintain a positive outlook and learning new skills that make you more desirable to employers.
-Plenty of employers are hiring right now, and many more companies will start hiring once the latest lockdown is over.
-The effort you put into bettering yourself now will pay off eventually.
+The key to surviving unemployment is to maintain a positive outlook and learn new skills that make you more desirable to employers.
+Plenty of employers still need great people, so turn yourself into a great asset and you’ll soon be back to earning.
+Any effort you put into bettering yourself now will eventually pay off.

 You may also like: